 What Should I Know About Laser Removal?

-When researching and selecting a provider for tattoo removal, it is important to understand the type of laser technology they will be using.
+When researching and selecting a provider for laser tattoo removal, it is important to understand the type of laser technology they will be using.
 The latest and most advanced on the market is the PiQo4.
-The PiQo4 is essentially four tattoo removal lasers in one instrument as it uses four laser wavelengths instead of one or two.
-It combines these multiple wavelengths with both nanosecond (a billionth of a second) and picosecond (one trillionth of a second) energies for pulse blending or stacking.
-This allows the laser to penetrate deeper into the skin while still breaking up shallow ink particles making it more effective at achieving maximum color clearance.
+The PiQo4 is essentially four laser tattoo removal in one instrument as it uses four laser wavelengths instead of one or two.
+It combines these multiple wavelengths with both and picosecond (one trillionth of a second) energies for pulse blending or stacking.
+This allows the laser to penetrate deeper into the skin while still breaking up shallow ink particles making it monanosecond (a billionth of a second)re effective at achieving maximum color clearance.
 Other features of this advanced tattoo removal laser include a larger spot size for quicker treatments sessions and cooling technology for more comfortable treatment.

 Technology advancements such as the PiQo4 mean laser tattoo removal is more effective than ever before.
 However, that is not to say it’s an easy task.
 Even if they are unhappy with their tattoo, some may still choose to forgo laser removal.
 While hindsight is 20/20, a better choice would have been not to have the tattoo done in the first place.

-If you are one of the many who is unhappy with your tattoo, schedule a free consultation with The Institute of Aesthetic Surgery by calling (407) 409-8000.
+If you are one of the many who is unhappy with your tattoo, check out our Tattoo Removal Orlando, schedule a free consultation with The Institute of Aesthetic Surgery by calling (407) 409-8000.
 Lady Macbeth’s exclamation – “Out Damned Spot” seems amazingly appropriate.